Geico DriveEasy review

 DriveEasy uses technology that detects movement and relies on your phone’s sensors to determine if you are the driver or the passenger.
 It should also be able to identify if you’re on a bus or a train instead of a car.
 The technology isn’t perfect, but it’s possible to access your account and make changes if the app gets it wrong.

 Yes, you can participate in DriveEasy more than once.
-You can log into your online Geico account, go to “Additional discounts,” find the DriveEasy enrollment and complete the steps to re-enroll in the DriveEasy program.
+If you’ve previously decided to stop participating in the program, you can log into your online Geico account, go to “additional discounts,” find the DriveEasy enrollment and complete the steps to re-enroll in the DriveEasy program.